ASaiM/framework/README.md

 #### Databases

-1 database and 3 databases are automatically added to the Galaxy instance for MetaPhlAn2 and HUMAnN2 (if you ran the `docker exec <container_id> /usr/bin/download_tool_db` command).
+Databases are automatically added to the Galaxy instance for MetaPhlAn2, HUMAnN2 and QIIME.

 Sometimes the databases are not correctly seen by the tools.
 If it is the case, you need to force the connection between the tool and the database:

 - Connect with the admin user: